nodejs-loaders/nodejs-loaders/CONTRIBUTING.md

 export { loadMyThing as load };
 ```

+### Security

+Loaders making their own network calls (not just facilitating a user-specified call) will almost surely be rejected.
+For example, an `https` loader that facilitates `import foo from 'https://example.com/foo'` is okay.
+A loader fetching its own configuration file from a hard-coded `fetch('https://random.com/config')` is not okay.

 ### Tests

 There are two part of testing: unit tests and end-to-end tests.